ironbar/luxai/reports/04_Modeling.md

 I will create a new branch for this breaking changes, that way I could go to master if things do not work well.

+I want to do a proof of concept retraining just the final stage.
+I could do a retrain if I load the weights skipping the layers that do not match.

 ### 18.3 Results

 ### 18.4 Next steps